Appliscale/neo4ex/README.md

 Currently only simple quering using raw Cypher queries is implemented, but there are few items on the Roadmap.

-### Bolt_sips
+## Existing libraries

+There were already few attempts to write a driver for Bolt protocol but all of them seem to be clumsy in terms of protocol logic - many things are "hardcoded" as in the docs instead of being thought out for the server's operation and coding a reusable solution.
+They are not taking advantage of Elixir structs, protocols and behaviours to provide robust extensibility.
-One may say "there is already a library for communication with Neo4j".
-They are right **BUT** first and foremost, `bolt_sips` is left unmaintained ([discussion](https://github.com/florinpatrascu/bolt_sips/issues/109)).
-There were few attempts to continue that, but there is still no library that would take advantage of Elixir structs, protocols and behaviours to provide robust extensibility.
-Secondly, `bolt_sips` is just a driver.
-This library purpose will be to provide complete user experience when interacting with the DB.
+Secondly, those libs are just a driver and this library purpose is to provide complete user experience when interacting with the DB.
 This should be solved by building Ecto-like support for the Cypher query language.

+At this point, it's worth noting that this library may not be faster than `bolt_sips` or `boltx` due to greater usage of Protocols and structs.
+You can modify tasks from `example_app` to benchmark those on your data.

 ## Installation